 People who speak more than one language have a special type of self-confidence that isn’t related to their looks or professional success.
 Of course, in order to truly succeed at your job, having the right education and skills is a must, but knowing a foreign language can surely make you feel more self-assured and determined, especially if you’re working in a global company that values employees who have additional language skills.

 3. There will be more opportunities

 Nowadays, a lot of jobs can be done remotely, from the comfort of your home or your favorite coffee shop.
 Many remote jobs offer transcribing and translating jobs, so knowing another language can come in handy there.
-For instance, with freelance platforms and services like ClassyEssay, you can travel and pick a writing assignment as soon as you need money.
+For instance, with freelance platforms and services like ClassyEssay and Subjecto, you can travel and pick a writing assignment as soon as you need money.
 Even if you have a regular job, working online can be a great way to earn an extra income, and brush up your foreign language skills.
 Also, if you feel too busy to enroll in language classes, there are places, such as Mogi language school, that offer online lessons so you won’t have to sacrifice your free time in public transport to physically attend the classes.
 So, if you’re looking to learn a new skill, a foreign language lessons are a great way to improve your knowledge and broaden the opportunities that might come your way.

 4. You will make friends from different backgrounds